 David Putnam has lived with his wife, Shirley, on Pomander Lane since 1995.
 He has been on the RCA Board since 1996 and has served as Treasurer for many of those years.
 Coming to Chevy Chase from 16 years in small town Stowe, VT, David recognizes the value of local community.
 It is all too easy in our hectic suburban lives to not know our neighbors.
 David believes RCA provides the primary vehicle in the Rollingwood area for neighbors to connect, join together in activities, and build a sense of small town community.
 David’s background includes law and finance.
 (Term through May 2019)

-Lydia Logan was born and raised in Washington, DC near Rollingwood in the Colonial Village neighborhood.
+Lydia Logan is the Executive Director of the Verizon Innovative Learning Schools initiative, a program providing technology, internet access and professional development to over 150 select middle schools around the nation.
+Lydia was born and raised in Washington, DC near Rollingwood in the Colonial Village neighborhood.
 After graduating from National Cathedral School, she attended the University of Pennsylvania where she eared a B.A. in English Literature.
 Following graduation, Lydia embarked on a career in non-profit management, education philanthropy and education policy.
 She has held executive leadership positions at regional and national foundations and national education organizations.
 Throughout her career, Lydia has been committed to serving the Washington, Maryland and Virginia region.
 She was a member of Leadership Greater Washington’s class of 2005 and has served on the boards of the Washington Regional Association of Grantmakers and Communities in Schools.
-Lydia was a long standing member of the Corcoran Women’s Committee at the Corcoran Gallery of Art until it restructured in 2015.
-Lydia is a volunteer with City Dance, a dance education program serving youth in the region.
-She and her husband, Scott moved to Rollingwood in 2013 and live on Greenvale Road with their rescue dog, Collins.
+She and her husband, Scott moved to Rollingwood in 2013 and live on Greenvale Road with their son and rescue dog, Collins.
 (Term through May 2019)